Updated: Mar 19

 Karen’s cooperative career began in the 1980s at the North American Students of Cooperation (NASCO) where she implemented board of director trainings.
 Since then, Karen has worked at North Coast Co-op, NCBA CLUSA, Rochdale Institute, and National Co+op Grocers (NCG).
 After three years as North Coast Co-op’s Director of Membership and HR, Karen began her next career phase as a cooperative consultant.
-During this time, she was the Executive Director for the Cooperative Grocers’ Information Network (CGIN), as well as the Northwest Cooperative Grocers’ Association (NWCGA)and Pacific Cooperative Grocers’ Association (PCGA).
+During this time, she served as the newsletter editor for the Association of Co-op Educators, developed a tailored co-op orientation manual for food co-op staff, and served as the Executive Director for the Cooperative Grocers’ Information Network (CGIN), the Northwest Cooperative Grocers’ Association (NWCGA) and Pacific Cooperative Grocers’ Association (PCGA).

 Under Karen’s leadership, CGIN became a vital consumer co-op resource housing an extensive library of job descriptions, operation manuals, recipes, board training, and much more.
 CGIN fostered cooperation among cooperatives offering a way for start-up and smaller food co-ops to connect with larger and more established food co-ops to network and share resources.
 During her time at CGIN, Karen authored and published a manual to instruct others on How to Start a Food Co-op.
 This manual became the foundation of Food Co-op Initiative’s Guide to Starting a Food Co-op.